It seems like everyone I talk to these days is overwhelmed with December obligations.

 3. Change your mindset.

-My favorite overwhelm quote from Jen Sincero is so helpful in remembering who’s in charge of how you feel this month (that’s you).
+My favorite overwhelm quote from Jen Sincero is helpful in remembering who’s in charge of how you feel this month (you are).

 Take a moment and think about how you want to feel this month and feel it.